 - unusual position of the baby, including breech (buttocks first) or transverse (lying horizontally across the womb)

 - previous surgeries that involve the uterus: cesarean delivery, surgery to remove uterine fibroids, dilation and curettage (D&C)

 - pregnant with twins or other multiples

 - large placenta

 - abnormally shaped uterus

-- have already had one child
+- having already given birth to one child

 - prior diagnosis of placenta previa